appseconnect/docs/_posts/Deployment/2018-11-20-gettingstarted-with-deployment.md

 each browser, but tend to be able to learn more about the overall state of the browser; they may be automatically added to pages, accessible separately from a page, etc.

+Deployment primarly talks about APPSeCONNECT Agent which is your own on-premises tool which needs to be installed on your own server to start doing the actual sync operation.